Making Candles from Old Candles Activity

 Reduce, reuse, recycle.
 Almost everyone knows that phrase, but not all kids understand what it means.
-If you need a fun way to teach your kids about recycling, try this project that transforms leftover candle stubs into a brand new candle, making candles from old candles!
-This makes a great Earth Day project, but can be used any time of the year.
+If you need a fun way to teach your kids about recycling, try this project that transforms leftover candle stubs into a brand new candle, making new candles from old candles!
+This activity is perfect for Earth Day, but the importance of conserving resources is a valuable lesson to learn, and one that can be taught during any time of the year.

 What You Need: